Ports in the back panel of mainboard

 9. Audio port

-Audio port used to connect to equipment that collects and processes audio signals.
+The audio helps connect to equipment that collects and processes audio signals.

-Pink port: connect to micro.
+• Pink port: connect to a microphone.

-Green port (Line out): output the signal to an amplifying device such as a speaker.
+• Green port (Line out): output the signal to an amplifying device such as a speaker.

 Audio port